Types of BBQ Flavors

 hardwood, such as hickory or oak, until it becomes tender and

 easily pulled apart.
-The meat is often seasoned with a dry rub before
+The meat is often seasoned with a

 cooking.